Koku-Stacks/contracts/README.md

 ### deploy

 Its base invocation command is `npm run deploy`.
-One parameter is expected, namely `--contract`.
+Some parameters are expected, namely `--contract` and `--network`.

 The `--contract` parameter is mandatory, and should refer to a contract name (without the `.clar` extension) inside `contracts` folder.

+When `--network` is not provided, the deployment is done into `testnet`.
+The accepted values for `--network` are `testnet` and `mainnet`.

 Here follows some usage examples

     # general usage
-    npm run deploy -- --contract <name>
+    npm run deploy -- --contract <name> --network <network>
     # deploy a contract called vault (contracts/vault.clar) into the testnet
     npm run deploy -- --contract vault
-    # deploy a trait contract
+    # deploy a contract called vault into the mainnet
-    npm run deploy -- --contract traits/burn-trait
+    npm run deploy -- --contract vault --network mainnet

-### gas-cost estimation

-This section describes how to measure the gas cost of all the contracts.
-When run `npm run gas-cost` a seperate file `cost_report.txt` will be created.

-The last column in `cost_report.txt` defines the gas cost fee in microSTX for all the contracts.

-Whereas 1 STX = 1000000 microSTX or 1 microSTX = 1 / 1000000

-Follow the usage example

-    # general usage to measure gas cost
-    npm run gas-cost

-### btc price

-Its base invocation command is `npm run btc-price`.
-One optional parameter can be passed, namely `--service`.

-When the base command is invoked, exactly one price update is performed.
-When the optional parameter `--service` is passed, one price update is performed every minute until the command is exited with C-c.

-    # general usage: performs exactly one price update
-    npm run btc-price
-    # run as a service: performs one price update every minute
-    npm run btc-price -- --service